Luvyansh/vehical-parking-app-v2/README.md

 ## Contributing

 Contributions are welcome\!
 Please fork the repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.
+Read [CONTRIBUTING](CONTRIBUTING.md)

 ## License